kctffs/mildew-detection-in-cherry-leaves/README.md

 This page achieves Business Requirement 2: The client is interested in predicting if a cherry leaf is healthy or contains powdery mildew.

 UI consists of a file upload widget where the client can go and download their own set of images and then upload multiple cherry leaf images for their own liking.
-After the cient uploads their images they will have a scenario where:
+After the client uploads their images they will have a scenario where:
 - Will be presented with a estimated statement, which will then inform whether the leaf is infected with powdery mildew or healthy.
 - The client will see a table with the image names and prediction results.